MahanSharifi86/web-intrusion-incident-case/README.md

 ### `01-Scenario-and-Raw-Logs`

-Contains the original simulated scenario and raw telemetry used as the evidence base for the investigation.
+Contains the simulated incident scenario and the raw telemetry used as the primary evidence base for the investigation.

-The raw logs are intentionally preserved separately from analytical conclusions to maintain a clear distinction between source evidence and analyst assessment.
+Source evidence is intentionally maintained separately from analytical conclusions.

 ### `02-Incident-Report`

-Contains the complete incident response case file, including the investigation, attack timeline, compromise analysis, attack-chain reconstruction, MITRE ATT&CK mapping, impact assessment, evidence gaps, and remediation recommendations.
+Contains the complete Incident Response Case File.

+The report documents the significant findings, supporting evidence, confirmed attack timeline, initial access assessment, system compromise, persistence, credential abuse, command-and-control activity, lateral movement, data access, attack-chain reconstruction, MITRE ATT&CK mapping, indicators of compromise, impact, evidence gaps, and remediation recommendations.

 ---

 ## Analytical Principles

-This investigation follows several core principles used in professional incident response.

-### Evidence Before Attribution

-Conclusions are based on observed telemetry and correlated evidence.

-Suspicious behavior is not automatically treated as confirmed malicious activity without supporting evidence.

-### Fact, Assessment, and Hypothesis Separation

-Findings are distinguished between:

-* **Observed Evidence** — directly supported by telemetry.
+### Evidence-Driven Analysis

-* **Analytical Assessment** — conclusions derived from correlated evidence.
+Significant conclusions are derived from available telemetry and cross-event correlation.
-* **Unconfirmed Hypothesis** — plausible explanations requiring additional evidence.

-### Timeline-Based Analysis
+### Temporal Correlation

-Individual events are evaluated within their temporal context to identify relationships between authentication, execution, persistence, lateral movement, command-and-control activity, and data access.
+Events are evaluated within their chronological context to identify relationships between initial access, execution, persistence, credential abuse, lateral movement, C2 activity, and data access.

 ### Cross-Host Correlation

-Events are correlated across multiple assets rather than investigated in isolation to reconstruct the broader intrusion path.
+Activity is evaluated across affected systems rather than treating individual hosts or events in isolation.

+### Conservative Attribution

+The investigation avoids treating suspicious indicators as definitive evidence when alternative explanations remain plausible.

+### Evidence Preservation

+Raw telemetry is preserved separately from analytical conclusions to maintain a clear distinction between source evidence and investigator assessment.

 ---

 ## Primary Investigation Questions

-The case focuses on three central questions:
+The investigation addresses three primary questions:

-### 1. Where Did the Intrusion Begin?
+### Initial Access

-Determine the most defensible initial access hypothesis based on the available authentication, web application, and host telemetry.
+What is the most defensible explanation for how the intrusion initially gained access to the environment?

-### 2. How Did the Compromise Propagate?

-Establish the relationship between `WEB-01`, `PC-MANAGER`, `DB-01`, and `DC-01`, including evidence of credential abuse, lateral movement, execution, and persistence.
+### Intrusion Propagation

+How did the compromise progress from the initially affected system to PC-MANAGER, DB-01, and DC-01?

-### 3. Was Sensitive Data Exfiltrated?
+### Data Access and Exfiltration

-Determine whether repeated access to `backup.tar.gz` represents confirmed data exfiltration or only evidence of repeated data retrieval, and identify what additional telemetry would be required for confirmation.
+What sensitive information was accessed, and does the available telemetry provide sufficient evidence to confirm external data exfiltration?

 ---

 ## MITRE ATT&CK

-Observed attacker behaviors are mapped to relevant MITRE ATT&CK techniques where sufficient evidence exists.
+Relevant attacker behaviors are mapped to MITRE ATT&CK techniques where the available evidence provides sufficient support.

-The mapping prioritizes behavioral evidence over superficial indicators such as individual port numbers, process names, or isolated events.
+Technique selection is based on observed behavior and correlated telemetry rather than isolated indicators such as port numbers, process names, or filenames.

-The complete mapping is documented in the incident report.
+The complete ATT&CK mapping is documented in the Incident Response Case File.

 ---